pns-si5-soa/box-20-21-team-a/README.md

 We removed logs from mission in order to improve the logs readability.
 Mission is just forwarding missions status received from rocket to the kafka bus

 Sometimes we have a timeout error on the integration tests because of kafka.
 We didn't succeed to prevent it from loading old messages when the consumer is created.
-This lead to a problem beacause the tests are running during this loading, and it could trigger a timeout error if kafka is too long.
+This lead to a problem because the tests are running during this loading, and it could trigger a timeout error if kafka is too long.

 # Other infos